 - You should never bring vodka as a gift.

-- Never give: very expensive gifts, flowers bundled in even numbers
+- Never give: very expensive luxury gifts, flowers bundled in even numbers, even corporate watches or clocks are considered bad luck, basic corporate customized pens

-- Do give: nice wine, rare food items
+- Do give: nice wine, rare food items, high quality engraved office accessories

 India: